Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Numerical Experiments

 \subsubsection{Software}

-All simulations have been performed within the DUNE-FEM module which is based on the Distributed and Unified Numerics Environment (DUNE) \cite{DKNO10}.
+All simulations have been performed within the DUNE-FEM module (see \cite{DKNO10} and the references therein) which is based on the Distributed and Unified Numerics Environment (DUNE) using ALUGRID \cite{KN} as grid implementation.
+The figures have been created with ParaView.
 As coarsest grid approximating the sphere we use an unstructured grid consisting of $632$ triangles, see Figure \ref{fig:sphere0}.
-For finer computations we refine the coarse macro grid (level $0$) and obtain up to $2.5$ million. triangles for the finest grid (level $6$) whose vertices are projected onto the sphere, cf. Table \ref{tab:sphere}.
+For finer computations we refine the coarse macro grid (level $0$) and obtain up to $2.5$ million triangles for the finest grid (level $6$) whose vertices are projected onto the sphere, cf. Table \ref{tab:sphere}.